Link2Twenty/pull-to-action/components/pull-to-action/README.md

 # < pull-to-action >
-Have a quick look at the [Component page](http://open-elements.org/elements/pull-to-action) or go straight to the  [Demo](http://open-elements.org/elements/pull-to-action?view=demo:demo/index.html)
+Have a quick look at the [Component page](http://link2twenty.github.io/pull-to-action)

 Here's a sneak peak at the demo in gif form if you're in a hurry